Mid-D-Man/mid-engine/docs/DOCUMENTATION_AND_COMMENTING_GUIDELINES.md

 - Favor modular sub-files over one large file.
 If a file is doing more than one clear job, split it.
 - Group related sub-files under a module folder instead of piling unrelated logic into a single source file.
-- Every crate or package gets exactly one documentation file for itself: `docs/<CRATE_NAME>.md`, living inside that crate's own directory, not a shared repo-wide docs folder.
+- Every crate or package gets a documentation file for itself: `docs/<CRATE_NAME>.md`, living inside that crate's own directory, not a shared repo-wide docs folder.
+- If a crate has enough files that one doc file gets unwieldy, split the documentation by part instead of forcing everything into a single file.
+See section 4 for how that's structured.

 ## 2. Top-of-File Notice Header

 Every source file opens with a short header pointing to where its real documentation lives.
+Point it at whichever file actually holds that file's section: the crate's single doc file for a normal crate, or the specific part file for a crate that's been split.
 Make it visible, not buried three lines down where it'll get skipped.

 Template (swap the comment token for the language: `//` for Rust, C#, JS, TS, C-family; `#` for Python, shell, TOML):